RajaKunalPandit1/Tic_Tac_Toe_Project/README.md

 • It provides an optimal move for the player assuming that opponent is also playing optimally.

-• Revised and Explored some Algorithms, and practiced a lot of new Stuff.
+• Revised and Explored some Algorithms, and practiced a lot of Stuff.

 • Let's Play our Childhood Game on the Console @ https://onlinegdb.com/4aF_d18VN